iNarcissuss/ncc/README.md

 * Do make a category about a specific technology
 * Do make a category about a specific project when this is the second post about it.
 Add the category to your first post at this time also
 * Do make the category all lowercase
+* Do not separate the categories by commas

 Approved/Encouraged categories: